Pandaqi/Pandaqi-Studio/pandaqi-studio/content/throneless-games/_index.md

 * The person sitting on the "throne" each round is important
 * The medieval theme about kings and princes, of course
 * And the first 2 games can be played while standing up (or with minimal table space)

+## Background

+This game started as a "queueing game".
+I wanted to design games you could play in a queue or waiting room.
+This meant they had to be very simple, but allow many different group sizes.
+They had to be playable without table, chairs, or much space at all.

+Kingseat was the first game to come out of this journey.
+It's not the best, as it still practically requires a table if you want to play.
+It still turned out a very good game in its own right.
+The other versions quickly followed, taking the idea in different directions or reworking it for different audiences.

+In the end, I decided to rename these "queuing games" to [Waitless Games](/waitless-games/) instead.
+And I decided to _not_ include this project, as the final 2 games are just too impractical to actually play in a queue.
+Click the link to visit the official page for Waitless Games, which has a growing number of games you _can_ play while waiting somewhere.
+(And if not, send me an email!
+I need all the feedback I can get on such experimental ideas.)

 ## Credits